snehabalaji/Rna_Splicing_Demos/index.md

 ### Accuracy

-MTSplice is one of the more accurate current RNA splicing technologies, however a cassette extron based model may prove to be ineffective when predicting complex mutations that affect multiple splice sites.
+MTSplice is one of the more accurate current RNA splicing tools, however a cassette extron based model may prove to be ineffective when predicting complex mutations that affect multiple splice sites.

 In addition, since the model was trained using exonic variants, only exonic variant predictions are made.